Master of Science in Interactive Media and Communications

 |ICM 512||Principals of User Experience Design||3|

 |ICM 514||Understanding Your Audience||3|

 |ICM 522||Social Media Practice and Techniques||3|

 |ICM 528||Content Creation||3|

 |ICM 529||Data Visualization||3|

 |ICM 530||Independent Study||3|

 |ICM 531||Graduate Internship||3|

-The graduate programs in the School of Communications invite applications from prospective students who wish to pursue the professional practice of interactive media.
+The School of Communications invites applications from prospective students who wish to pursue the professional practice of interactive media and communications.
 Recent graduates of a bachelor’s program outside of the communications field are welcome to apply, as are prospective students who are presently working and wish to either shift careers or enhance their professional standing.

 Admission is based on the following: